xdrew87/osintforge/CODE_OF_CONDUCT.md

 If you believe you were incorrectly sanctioned:

-1. Email your appeal to [maintainer-email@example.com]
+1. Email your appeal to [admin@osintintelligence.xyz]
 2. Include why you believe the action was unjust
 3. Provide any additional context or evidence
 4. A separate reviewer will reconsider the action